 Table of Contents

-The Veterans Directed Home and Community Based Services (VD-HCBS) program is designed to allow veterans who are potential candidates for nursing home placement to receive that level of care in their homes, their caregivers' homes or in non-supportive, independent living communities.
+The Veterans Directed Home and Community Based Services (VD-HCBS) program is designed to allow veterans who are potential candidates for nursing home placement to receive that level of care in their homes, their caregivers' homes or in non-supportive, independent living communities (not assisted living residences).
 The program provides veterans with a budget and allows them to choose their own care providers in place of receiving care services from the VA health care system.
 In some cases, family members of the veteran can be paid for the care they provide.

 Veterans Directed Home and Community Based Services allows veterans to prioritize their own care needs, select their own care providers, and act as an employer instead of receiving nursing home care from the VA directly.
 This program started in 2009 and is being rolled out through local VA Medical Centers (VAMCs).
 It is a stated objective to make the VD-HCBS Program available nationwide, however no timeline has been given toward reaching that goal.